tp1de/ioBroker.ems-esp/README.md

 ## Energy recordings and statistics need an active database instance.
 I strongly recommend not to use InfluxDB V2 !!
 InfluxDB v2 needs the retention period to be set to > 2 years for storing historic values.
 In V2 this is a global parameter for all states !

+## NEW: Connection status shown in instances overview

 German  documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-ds.pdf

 English documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-es.pdf